Mourtz/Photorealistic-Rendering-using-OpenCL/README.md

 -height   "{integer}: window's height"
--scene    "{string}: filepath of the scene you want to render" -hdr      "{string}: filepath of the hdr you want to use" -alpha    "{void}: add this flag if you want to enable alpha testing" -encoder  "{integer}: { 0: ".png", 1: ".hdr" }"
+-scene    "{string}: filepath of the scene you want to render" -hdr      "{string}: filepath of the hdr you want to use" -alpha    "{void}: add this flag if you want to enable alpha blending" -encoder  "{integer}: { 0: ".png", 1: ".hdr" }"
 ```
 > [**hdrihaven**](https://hdrihaven.com/hdris/) is a great site for downloading free hi-res HDR images.